 FamilyDr.
 Jensen has been married to his wife, Nellie, for almost ten years and they have three daughters.
 As a family they enjoy hiking, cheeseburgers, and pretty much any park with a playground.
 Dr. Jensen is a music enthusiast, enjoys playing the piano, and can often be found on the floor playing with his daughters.
 He and his wife are thrilled to be raising their family in Colorado where they are close to the mountains and so many outdoor activities.

 SchoolDr.
 Jensen grew up in Orem, Utah, and attended Brigham Young University, where he earned a Bachelor of Arts degree in Spanish with a minor in business management.
 He later received his Doctorate of Optometry from Southern College of Optometry in Memphis, Tennessee, where he also received awards celebrating his passion for developmental optometry and private practice optometry.
 After optometry school he completed a post-doctorate residency in vision therapy, vision rehabilitation and pediatric optometry in Austin, Texas.
-Dr. Jensen is excited to join the Impact Vision Therapy team in the summer of 2022, and loves helping patients improve their vision and their lives.
+Dr. Jensen is excited to be a part of the Impact Vision Therapy team, and loves helping patients improve their vision and their lives.

 - College of Optometrists in Vision Development